-- 3.4.3.01 ASA supports the following principles as long-term objectives in any revisions or updating of present standards to: - Define uniform and accepted descriptive terms to facilitate trade. - Provide the information for the market to create incentives to improve the overall quality of soybeans. - Provide information for the end user to help determine end product yield and quality. - Provide information for the farmer to help select varieties of greatest value.
+- C-60.
+ASA supports the following principles as long-term objectives in any revisions or updating of present standards to: - a.
+Define uniform and accepted descriptive terms to facilitate trade. - Provide the information for the market to create incentives to improve the overall quality of soybeans. - c.
+Provide information for the end user to help determine end product yield and quality. - d.
+Provide information for the farmer to help select varieties of greatest value. - Require that grading factors have a definable economic value. - f.
+Encourage development of soybean standards that will set standard for U.S. soybeans at 1% foreign material (FM) in export and domestic markets.
+ASA will strive to implement grain standards to assure the best product available for our customers.
+To fully accomplish this task ASA must request the full cooperation of the grain traders in adhering to these quality requirements for exported soybeans to the end user.